oayanda/Migration-_To_The_-loud_With_Containerization.-Part-1---Docker_-_Docker-_Compose/project_20.md

 ![mysql](./images/4.png)

-We are going to use the second method below, so go ahead remove this container.
+You are going to use the second method below, so go ahead remove this container.

 ```bash
 docker rm -f <your-container-name>